KevMn6ix/MOD8-2232-GRA-Damois-Leroi--Morant-Munto/README.md

 ```sh
 npm run dev
 ```
-# The commands need to be executed in the path ./MOD8-2232-GRA-Damois-Leroi--Morant-Munto
+# The commands need to be executed in the path ./MOD8-2232-GRA-Damois-Leroi--Morant-Munto this a file the file called MOD8-2232-GRA-Damois-Leroi--Morant-Munto

-# bug
-The website doesn't display the comment and the place that are entered manually by the user due to an error that turned every parameter'value to undefined.